hemanthDogiparthi/WeatherApplication/README.md

 The Application provides mainly three functional interfaces
 1. To register a sensor.
    A sensor can be registered with its details like name, city , country
-2. Once Registerd a Sensor can send in its weather readings to the applciation.
+2. Once Registerd, a Sensor can send in its weather readings to the applciation.
 These include details like humidity, windspeed, temperature etc.
 3. User can retrieve the details based on various parameters like  average temperature and humidity for sensor 1 in the last 'N' number of days or based on a date range.